dinanathsj29/css3-fundamentals-tutorial/README.md

 #### 3.12.2.
 The Cascade mechanism
 - CSS is an abbreviation for Cascading Style Sheets, which indicates that the notion of the cascade is important while working with styles
-- If multiple CSS rules will have selectors matching the same element in such cases, which CSS rule "wins", and finally applied to the element?
+- If multiple CSS rules will have selectors matching the same element in such cases, which CSS rule "wins", and is finally applied to the element?
 This is controlled by a mechanism called the Cascade;

 #### 3.12.3.
 CSS apply order
 1. External stylesheet (Separation of concern)
 2. Internal stylesheet (Embedded stylesheet)
 3. Inline stylesheet
-> **Note**: If any styles conflicts with each other than `latest/most recent and closest/nearest` set of styles overwrites the earlier style
+> **Note**: If any styles conflict with each other then the `latest/most recent and closest/nearest` set of styles overwrites the earlier style
 > **Note**: Cascade simply means `last rule applied wins!`

 #### 3.12.4.
 The cascade dependency factors